 For detailed information on preventing skimming please ensure you view the two videos below.
 There is also a brochure and poster available for your reference.

 This information forms part of an industry education programme that is supported by law enforcement to increase awareness on how to safeguard your terminals against skimming.

-If you have any questions after viewing the information, the Merchant Helpdesk is available 24 hours a day, 7 days a week on 1300 650 977.
+If you have any questions after viewing the information, phone the Merchant Helpdesk on 1300 130 190 Monday to Friday from 8am to 6pm (AEST).